You are here

 7. IP Risk Management Strategies are essential to protect IP rights and benefits:

-- Each organization responsible for the generation and management of IP should develop and implement IP risk management strategies.
+- Each organisation responsible for the generation and management of IP should develop and implement IP risk management strategies.

 - Effective IP risk management should strike an appropriate balance between the merits and risks of protecting and granting access rights to IP.